Ducksss/FYP-project-attitude-X/docs/README.md

 4. Drag the contents of the zip file into /FYP-project-attitude-X
 5. Open up command prompt
 6. cd into /FYP-project-attitude-X
-7. Run the command:
+7. Run the following commands: pip install -r requirements.txt docker-compose up --build
-docker-compose up --build
+8. To run the streamlit application: streamlit run app.py

-#To clear images
+# To clear images:
 docker system prune --all --volumes --force